sepalani/MHTrIDA/server/dns/README.md

 Capcom Domain Names
 -------------------
 Very interesting fact, that the main difference used to distinguish region is the domain name and a number.
 We could probably get the Capcom NTSC-U/PAL servers working together if they don't differ too much.
-It seems that the mh.capcom.co.jp isn't used so far.
+It seems that the mh.capcom.co.jp is used as Common Name within the game's certificate.

  * mh.capcom.co.jp
  * mmh-t1-opn02.mmh-service.capcom.co.jp [NTSC-J]